-In 1931, modern dance pioneer, Ted Shawn, bought the farm as a retreat.
-At that time, Shawn and his wife, Ruth St. Denis, were America’s leading couple in dance.
-Their Denishawn Company had popularized a revolutionary dance form rooted in theatrical and ethnic traditions rather than those of European ballet.
-Their trailblazing work and cross-country tours paved the way for the next generation of legendary modern dance pioneers such as Martha Graham, Charles Weidman, and Doris Humphrey, who were all Denishawn members.
-But Shawn and St. Denis were soon separated, personally and professionally, and in the fall of 1931, Shawn conducted the last rehearsals of the Denishawn era at Jacob’s Pillow.
+In 1931, modern dance pioneer Ted Shawn bought the farm as an artistic retreat.
+At the time, Shawn and his wife, Ruth St. Denis, were America’s leading dance couple.
+Their Denishawn Company had popularized a revolutionary dance form rooted in theatrical and multicultural traditions rather than those of European ballet.
+Their trailblazing work and cross-country tours paved the way for their students to become the next generation of legendary dance pioneers: Martha Graham, Charles Weidman, Doris Humphrey, and Jack Cole.
+But Shawn and St. Denis had recently separated, personally and professionally, and in the fall of 1931, Shawn conducted the last rehearsals of the Denishawn era here.

 Shawn had long harbored a dream of legitimizing dance in America as an honorable career for men.
-In 1933, he recruited eight men, including Denishawn dancer Barton Mumaw and several physical education students from Springfield College–then a men’s school–for his new company.
-The tall and burly Shawn and his athletic dancers were intent on challenging the “sissy” image of men in dance; they forged a new, boldly muscular style in dances celebrating Pawnee braves, toiling Black sharecroppers, and Union machinists.
-In their “off-time”, they built many of the structures still used today at Jacob’s Pillow.
+In 1933, he recruited eight men, including Denishawn dancer Barton Mumaw and several physical education students from Springfield College, for his new company.
+The tall and burly Shawn and his athletic dancers were intent on challenging the image of men in dance; they forged a new, boldly muscular style while also raising their own food and constructing buildings still in use today at the Pillow.

 1933-1942: Festival Roots

-In July 1933, Shawn and his Men Dancers started using the deck in front of the Bakalar Studio to give public “Tea Lecture Demonstrations” to promote their work–and to pay the grocer!
-The first audience of 45 curiosity-seekers expanded weekly so that by summer’s end, people were turned away: roots for what was to evolve into the Jacob’s Pillow Dance Festival were established.
+In July 1933, Shawn and his Men Dancers started giving public “Tea Lecture Demonstrations” to both promote their work and earn their living.
+The first Pillow audience of 45 curiosity-seekers expanded steadily so that by summer’s end, people were turned away: roots for what was to evolve into the Jacob’s Pillow Dance Festival were established.

-From 1933 to 1940, a period Shawn termed “seven magic years”, Shawn and his Men Dancers toured throughout the United States and Canada, Cuba and England, performing more than 1,250 times in 750 cities.
+From 1933 to 1940, a period Shawn termed “seven magic years”, Shawn and his Men Dancers toured throughout the United States and Canada, Cuba, and England, performing more than 1,250 times in 750 cities.
 All the while, they continued the summer “Tea Lecture Demonstrations” at the Pillow.
-With the Selective Service Act of 1939, Shawn felt his personal and professional crusade had been a success–the public, press, and educators were accepting the dance as an honorable profession for men.
-In May of 1940, The Men Dancers disbanded and joined the armed forces.
+Radical changes were necessitated by the Selective Service Act of 1939, although Shawn also justifiably believed that his artistic statement had been made and that it was time to end his successful crusade.
+In May 1940, the Men Dancers officially disbanded and most joined the armed forces.

-Deep in debt, Shawn proposed selling Jacob’s Pillow to Mary Washington Ball, a dance teacher who leased the property with the option to buy, and who in 1940 produced the Berkshire Hills Dance Festival on site.
-Shawn credited Miss Ball for beginning the diverse programming that was forever after the Pillow’s hallmark, but the summer was a financial disaster.
-Shawn leased the Pillow again in 1941, this time to British ballet stars Alicia Markova and Anton Dolin.
+Deeply in debt, Shawn proposed selling Jacob’s Pillow to Mary Washington Ball, a dance teacher who leased the property and produced the Berkshire Hills Dance Festival here in 1940.
+Shawn credited Ball for beginning the diverse programming that became the Pillow’s hallmark, but the summer was a financial disaster.
+Shawn rented out the Pillow again in 1941, this time to British ballet stars Alicia Markova and Anton Dolin.

-Their International Dance Festival was so successful that local supporters formed the Jacob’s Pillow Dance Festival Committee, raising $50,000 to buy the property and build a theatre (performances had been held in the barn studio).
-Shawn was made director in 1942.
-Despite wartime hardships, such as gasoline and tire rationing, audiences climbed the hill on foot and horseback to attend a wide array of programs: ballet, modern dance, mime, ballroom, folk, and classical dance of many cultures.
+Their International Dance Festival was so successful that local supporters formed the Jacob’s Pillow Dance Festival Committee, raised $50,000 to buy the property from Shawn and to build a theater (performances had been held in the barn studio), and named Shawn as director.
+Despite wartime hardships such as gasoline and tire rationing, audiences climbed the hill on foot and horseback to attend a wide array of programs: ballet, modern dance, mime, ballroom dance, and folk and classical dance of many cultures.

 1942-1979: America’s First Dance Theatre

-Aside from a one-year sabbatical for an Australian tour in 1947, Shawn remained at the helm of the Pillow until his death in 1972 at the age of 81.
-For a time the future of Jacob’s Pillow seemed uncertain.
-Shawn’s designated successor, John Christian, was unable to serve more than one year (1972) due to illness.
-Next was dance critic Walter Terry (1973), but a huge deficit sent the Pillow’s board of directors searching again, and in the interim Charles Reinhart took on the Pillow in addition to the American Dance Festival (1974).
-A measure of stability came with the appointment of Norman Walker (1975-79), who revamped and upgraded the Pillow’s educational and presentational standards.
+Other than a yearlong sabbatical for an Australian tour in 1947, Shawn remained at the Pillow’s helm until his death at age eighty in 1972.
+For some time thereafter, the survival of Jacob’s Pillow seemed uncertain while many assumed it couldn’t continue without Shawn.
+His designated successor, John Christian, was unable to serve more than one year (1972) due to poor health.
+Next was dance critic Walter Terry (1973), but a huge deficit sent the Pillow’s Board of Directors searching again, and in the interim Charles Reinhart directed the Pillow in addition to the American Dance Festival (1974).
+A measure of stability came with the five-season tenure of Norman Walker (1975-79), who revamped and upgraded the Pillow’s educational and presentational standards.

 1980-1997: A New Lease on Institutional Life

-From 1995 through 1997, Sali Ann Kriegsman led the Pillow through a difficult period, eliminating a potentially disastrous $4.8 million debt and then orchestrating a range of new projects to celebrate the 65th anniversary season.
-After Kriegsman’s tenure ended successfully in 1997, the Board launched an extensive nationwide search and selected Ella Baff to guide Jacob’s Pillow into the 21st century.
+From 1995 through 1997, Sali Ann Kriegsman led the Pillow through a difficult period, eliminating a potentially disastrous $4.8 million debt, orchestrating a range of new projects (including the still-thriving Audience Engagement Program), and ending her successful tenure with a 65th-anniversary celebration.

 Ella Baff began her extraordinary 17-year tenure in 1998, eventually becoming the longest-serving director since Shawn himself.
 She engineered an unprecedented period of institutional growth and hard-won stability, building the organization’s first endowment and winning legions of new dance fans, both onsite and online.